|

 Fuel Cells - From Fundamentals to Systems publishes on all aspects of fuel cells, ranging from their molecular basis including theory and with molecular processes at catalyst surfaces and microscopic processes in membranes to their application in systems such as power plants, road vehicles and power sources in portables.

-Fuel cell technology review: Types, economy, applications ...
+Fuel cell technology review: Types, economy, applications, and vehicle ...

 Fuel cells are electrochemical devices that use a fuel and an oxidizing agent to convert chemical energy into electricity through redox reactions.